-ESE 410: Strategies for Students w/Disabilities in Inclusive Environments F, Sp, Su specialized approaches to teaching basic skills and adaptation of curriculum will be provided.
+ESE 410: Strategies for Students w/Disabilities in Inclusive Environments F, Sp, Su

+This course is focused on general instructional strategies that are effective and research-based to address learning and behavioral needs of K-12 students with disabilities.
+Current topics in special education regarding legislation, implementation of individualized educational plans, data based management, specialized approaches to teaching basic skills and adaptation of curriculum will be provided.
 The course will include reviewing and evaluating various materials through State resources and National technical centers for instructional and managerial practices to effectively evaluate student progress.
 Pre-teacher candidates will learn how to include diverse students for the K-12 general education classroom.